 Dr Susan Kerr has a background in public health nursing/health visiting.

-Dr Martin Kettle works between Glasgow Caledonian University, where he is the Programme Lead for the MSc in Social Work, and South Lanarkshire Council.
+Dr Martin Kettle is the Programme Lead for the MSc in Social Work and the Postgraduate Award Chief Social Work Officer.

 Dr Lisa Kidd is a Research Fellow in Public Health based within the School of Health & Life Sciences/Institute for Applied Health Research.